-We all have personal routines that we use to make life easier and keep ourselves safe.
-For example, laying our clothes out the night before to avoid rushing in the morning or double checking the door is locked when leaving the house.
+We all have routines we follow to make life easier and keep ourselves safe.
+For example, you might lay your clothes out the night before to avoid rushing in the morning or double check the door is locked when leaving the house.

-However, people with obsessive compulsive disorder (OCD) carry out compulsive, repetitive routines as a result of obsessive worries, which can have an impact on daily life.
+However, people with obsessive compulsive disorder (OCD) carry out compulsive, repetitive routines as a result of obsessive worries.

-Here, we’ll explore what OCD is, what can cause it, and offer tips that can help overcome it.
+Here, we explore what OCD is, what can cause it, and offer tips that can help overcome it.

 What is obsessive compulsive disorder (OCD)?

-Obsessive compulsive disorder (OCD) is a common mental health condition that causes obsessive thoughts and compulsive behaviours.
+Obsessive compulsive disorder (OCD) is a mental health condition that causes obsessive thoughts and compulsive behaviours.

-People with OCD will typically experience repetitive, unwanted thoughts which they become obsessed by.
-This will then prompt extreme urges for that person to carry out certain behaviours for the purpose of relieving the unwanted thoughts.
+People with OCD will typically experience repetitive, unwanted thoughts which they can become obsessed with.
+These thoughts can prompt extreme urges to carry out certain behaviours to relieve the unwanted thoughts.

 What are the symptoms of OCD?

-Generally speaking, obsessions are intrusive thoughts, doubts, images, or urges that can trigger feelings of anxiety, stress, or disgust in a person’s mind.
-Compulsions are the repetitive behaviours or mental acts that are done in response to the obsessive thoughts to relieve the negative feelings they cause.
+Generally speaking, obsessions are intrusive thoughts, doubts, images, or urges that can trigger feelings of anxiety, stress, or disgust.
+Compulsions are the repetitive behaviours that are carried out in response to obsessive thoughts to relieve the negative feelings they cause.

 For example, someone who has an obsessive fear of being burgled may compulsively check that all of the doors and windows in their house are locked several times before going to bed.
 In some cases, the worry may be so severe that they’re unable to sleep.

-Many people with OCD are able to recognise that their worries are illogical (or at least very unlikely), but remain unable to stop them.
+Many people with OCD can recognise that their worries are illogical (or at least very unlikely), but remain unable to stop them.

 Common examples of OCD